 We call it “The Lookout,” and we walk here often throughout the changing seasons.
 The photo below shows the same view in winter.

 I also chose the name because there is a book called Letters From Windermere, written by a true pioneer named Daisy Phillips.
-She and her husband Jack came out from England to this area in the early days, and Daisy faithfully wrote home to her family describing her adventures in Canada.
+She and her husband Jack came from England to this area in the early days, and Daisy faithfully wrote home to her family describing her adventures in Canada.

 When the Great War broke out in 1914, they sailed back to England with their baby daughter, and Jack joined the fray.
 Sadly, he died early in the war and Daisy never returned to Canada.
 Her letters, however, were preserved and eventually published by the University of British Columbia.